Croatia: A Completely Honest Travel Guide

 You can still have a good time getting lost among the city's narrow alleyways and finding yourself among hidden nooks and crannies.

 1. The most popular view: Walk along the Dubrovnik City Wall for 2 km and get a unique view of the city (Entrance: 150 kuna / $24.25 USD).

 2. An interesting alternative: An alternative to the city wall walk is to stroll along inside the city to the western side where you'll find the restaurant Buza Bar.
-We read about Buza Bar in Lonely Planet, and were intrigued by their description of a "hidden gem bar" where you had to walk beneath a hidden archway to enter.
+We read about Buza Bar in Lonely Planet, and were intrigued by their description of a "hidden gem bar" where you had to walk beneath an unmarked archway to enter.

 We were disappointed to find it was packed with people and no longer "secret" at all.
 That said, the view of the Adriatic Sea is spectacular, and if you climb down the steps you can find a perfect spot for cliff jumping.

-3. Our favorite view: Walk uphill through neighborhoods until you get a good view of the city.
-We packed a picnic (and a bottle of wine!) and enjoyed the view from a small patch of grass as the sun set over Old City.
+4. Our favorite view: Walk uphill through neighborhoods until you get a good view of the city.
+We packed a picnic (and a bottle of wine!) and enjoyed the view from a small patch of grass as the sun set over Old Town.
 This was our favorite view and we had it all to ourselves!